firattamur/go-starter-kit/README.md

 ![](/.github/assets/logo.png)

 A starter kit for those interested in learning Go.
-This repository contains a collection of resources, mini-projects, and code examples to help you get up to speed with Go.
+This repository contains a collection of resources, mini-projects, and code examples that I have created while learning Go.
+I hope you find it useful!

 ## Table of Contents